 The sixth chakra, called Ajna, is an energy center located between the eyebrows.
 It’s in the region that’s often referred to as the “third eye.”
 Even if you don’t know anything about chakras, you’re probably familiar with the notion of the third eye.
 You’ve seen it on pictures of various mythical creatures, numerous deities, and perhaps in the logo of the occasional head shop.
 Maybe you’ve even felt yours open a crack from time to time.

 Several meditation philosophies emphasize focusing on the third eye zone to deepen in one’s practice, to enhance psychic abilities, or to expand perception.
+The importance of eye tests is emphasized as your third eye is connected to your actual vision.
 In Qigong, this area is the location of the upper dan tian (“elixir field”) – a focal point for the storage and transformation of vital energy in its most rarefied state.
 And many traditions regard the third eye as signifying the ability to see in a way that goes beyond what the physical eyes are capable of – spiritual vision.

 While the other chakras are depicted as lotuses with numerous petals, this one has only two – a circle with petals on the right and left – which makes it resemble an eye.
 It occupies a functional place between the two eyes, between the extremes of dualistic thinking, and between the energetic channels (nadis) associated with the sun and moon.
 The first five chakras are associated with five elements, from the most material to the most ethereal – earth, water, fire, air, and space.
 The sixth chakra, which numerous classical sources consider the final one in the series of spinal centers, has no elemental association because it represents a state of transcendence – beyond all worldly conditions.